ClickHouse/ClickHouse/docs/en/operations/server_settings/settings.md

 ## remote_servers {#server_settings_remote_servers}

-Configuration of clusters used by the [Distributed](../../operations/table_engines/distributed.md) table engine.
+Configuration of clusters used by the [Distributed](../../operations/table_engines/distributed.md) table engine and by the `cluster` table function.

 **Example**